-- General scrap metal: All vehicles on the road today contain plenty of sheet and scrap metal that can be recycled for cash, even if the parts don’t work.
+- General scrap metal: All vehicles on the road today contain plenty of recyclable metal, mostly steel and aluminum.

-- Batteries: Car batteries have a 99% recycling rate.
-That’s nearly a “pure loop,” a term used by the recycling industry to refer to a substance that retains nearly 100% of its original make-up as it completes the recycling process.
-Because of the laws preventing these environmentally hazardous items from being disposed of improperly in landfills, the recycling rate for car batteries has skyrocketed.
+- Batteries: In part because it’s illegal to dispose of them improperly, car batteries have a 99% recycling rate.
+That’s nearly a “pure loop,” a term used by the recycling industry to refer to something that retains nearly 100% of its original makeup when recycled.

-- Wheels: Vehicle wheels can be resold as “used” or melted down and restructured to be sold as a new wheel.
+- Wheels & Rims: Vehicle wheels can be resold or melted down to create the material for new products.